 Meaning: to be drunk

-“Beurré” in this case, is a slang way of saying “bourré”, meaning drunk.
+“Beurré” in this case, is a slang way of saying “bourré”, which is also a slang way of saying drunk.

 V. Expressions about Drinks